This website is best viewed in a browser that supports web standards.

 The Office of the Provost promotes collaboration across the University and oversees policies and initiatives that shape the academic life of the University as a whole.
 In coordination with academic deans, directors and faculty, the Office of the Provost is responsible for advancing the University's mission through the administration of academic programs and the management of academic administrative and support services.

-Provost Douglas Dunham was named Northwest Missouri State University's top academic officer in March 2010, after eight months as interim.
+Dr. Timothy Mottet was named Northwest Missouri State University's top academic officer in June 2014.
 He oversees all academic programs at the University.

 Dr. Greg Haddock was named Vice Provost and Dean of the Graduate School in July 2010.
-His responsibilities as Vice Provost include overseeing Outreach, International Affairs and the campus grants coordinator.
+His responsibilities as Vice Provost include overseeing Northwest-Kansas City, International Programs and the campus grants coordinator.

-Dr. Haddock has held a wide range of roles during his 14 years at Northwest, including Faculty Senate president, chair of the geology and geography department, and two years as interim graduate dean.
+Haddock has held a wide range of roles during his tenure at Northwest, including Faculty Senate president, chair of the geology and geography department, and two years as interim graduate dean.